 Swimming Pools and Spas

 All swimming pools and spas at a family day care educator’s residence/venue must have a current pool safety certificate.

+Monthly Pool Inspections must be completed by the Approved Provider or delegate.

+The person who conducted the inspection must provide the Approved Provider and the Family Day Care Educator with a written report within 7 days of conducting the inspection.

 Any items around the perimeter of the pool or spa must be situated at least 900mm away from the top of the pool fence.